home-assistant/home-assistant.io/source/_integrations/universal.markdown

 The Universal Media Player will primarily imitate one of its `children`.
 The Universal Media Player will control the first child on the list that is active (not idle/off).
 The Universal Media Player will also inherit its state from the first active child if a `state_template` is not provided.
 Entities in the `children:` list must be media players, but the state template can contain any entity.

-Using `active_child_template` will allow you to specify an active entity if the default behavior is not suitable for your task.
-Template must return the `entity_id` of the child that will be selected as active, or `None` to return the default behavior.
+Using `active_child_template` will allow you to specify an active entity if the default behavior is unsuitable for your task.
+The template must return the `entity_id` of the child that will be selected as active or `None` to return the default behavior.

 It is recommended that the command `turn_on`, the command `turn_off`, and the attribute `state` all be provided together.
 The `state` attribute indicates if the media player is on or off.
 If `state` indicates the media player is off, this status will take precedence over the states of the children.
 If all the children are idle/off and `state` is on, the Universal Media Player's state will be on.
 If not provided, the `toggle` command will delegate to `turn_on` or `turn_off` based on the `state`.